creativesands/streamjam/README.md

 - [Install StreamJam Tools](https://marketplace.visualstudio.com/items?itemName=Creativesands.streamjam-tools)

-### Creating new project
+---

+## Creating a New Project
 - Run the following command to create a new StreamJam project:
 `streamjam create`
   - project_name: Simple StreamJam
   - project_slug: simple_streamjam
   - project_slug: Simple project to get started with StreamJam
+- Open the project in VSCode.

-Once the project is created, create a new terminal for each of the following commands:
+Once the project is created, run each of the following commands in a new terminal:
-- **StreamJam Compiler**:
+1. **StreamJam Compiler**:
    This command will watch for changes in your project and build the corresponding frontend files.
    - `cd simple_streamjam`
    - `streamjam build`
-- **StreamJam Frontend Setup**:
+2. **StreamJam Frontend Setup**:
    - `cd .build`
    - `npm i`
    - `npm link streamjam`
    - `npm run dev`
-- **StreamJam Server**:
+3. **StreamJam Server**:
-  - `cd ../..` Parent of simple_streamjam directory
+   - `cd ../..` Parent of `simple_streamjam` directory.
    - `python -m simple_streamjam.main`
    - The server does not yet auto-reload on changes.
-Use ctrl-c to terminate and restart.
+Use `ctrl+c` to terminate and restart.

-Open the project in VSCode.
 You're now ready to build some awesome stuff.

 ---